JSideris/DOThtml/readme.txt

-This project is in Beta.
-The documentation is not ready, but please check out the demo page: https://jsideris.github.io/DOThtml/
+Formal documentation for this project has not yet been written.
+But please check out the demo page: http://jsideris.com/DOThtml/